ruuda/blog/posts/2015-06-16-exceptional-results-error-handling-in-csharp-and-rust.md

 apart from IO errors,
 there are the issues of ill-formed data and incorrect usage of the library (e.g. writing an odd number of samples to a stereo stream).
-Thus, I got to do some error handling in Rust.
+So, I got to do some error handling in Rust.

 Aside from a few toy programs in Scala and Haskell,
 I had not used monadic error handling before.